bu-ist/bu-protected-s3-object-lambda/docs/protected-media.md

 To efficiently apply the access controls for these protected sites, the `PROTCETED_SITES` record is cached by the Lambda function for up to a minute.
 This means that any changes to the `PROTECTED_SITES` record will not be applied until the cache expires.
 The Lambda uses a value declared outside of the handler function to store the cache, and the cache is refreshed when the value is empty or expired.
 This is a standard part of the Lambda execution environment, there is a [good summary blog post about it here](https://katiyarvipinknp.medium.com/how-to-cache-the-data-in-aws-lambda-function-using-node-js-use-tmp-storage-of-aws-lambda-2c7e1e01d923).

+On each request, the Lambda function checks if the site url is in the `PROTECTED_SITES` list.
+If so, it gets the access group name from the list and uses it to apply the access rules the same as with individual file protections.

 ## Access control rules

 The access control rules are stored in a DynamoDB table, which is created by the CloudFormation template and populated by the BU Access Control WordPress plugin.
 The access rule records in the table have a composite primary key of `site` and `group`, where the `site` attribute is the url of the site and the `group` attribute is the name of the access group.
 The two parts of the primary key are combined with a `#` character as a delimiter.
 For example, the access rule record for the `example-group` access group on the `https://sites.bu.edu/example-site` site would have a primary key of `sites.bu.edu/example-site#example-group`.